christy133/MACS37123/README.md

 ## Problem 3: GPU NDVI Computation

 ### Task 3(a) and 3(b): GPU Implementation and Interpretation of the Results
 In this task, I computed the NDVI using both a CPU-based NumPy and a GPU-accelerated version using PyOpenCL.
-To ensure numerical stability, I added a small epsilon to the denominator to avoid division by zero.
+To ensure numerical stability.
 The results are:

 ```text
 CPU time: 0.0224 seconds